Dayton Slip-and-Fall Lawyer

-The law firm of Elk & Elk has successfully litigated personal injury cases, including premises liability, for decades.
+The Dayton slip-and-fall attorneys of Elk & Elk have successfully litigated personal injury cases, including premises liability, for decades.
 This experience gives us an astonishingly deep portfolio of strategies to employ when representing you in your slip-and-fall claim.
 We won’t shy away from the work it takes to win a settlement or award in court.
 We represent injured people across the state and have obtained numerous six-figure and higher settlements in Ohio for our clients.

 Types of slip-and-fall accidents and their impact

 As noted above, accidents ending in serious falls can happen almost anywhere.
 Common causes of slip-and-falls include: